 A long list of connection options for both inputs and outputs cements the XDJ XZ as a DJ controller up to any task.

-If you are serious about turning DJing into a profession the XDJ XZ is one of the best DJ controllers out there.
+If you are serious about turning DJing into a profession the XDJ XZ is one of the best options out there.

 Read our full Pioneer XDJ XZ review for more detailed information.